bruceravel/synchrotron_pop_up_book/materials.md

    at any well-stocked hardware store.

  * Normal printer paper was used for the front and back covers and for the equipment pouch inserts showing a photograph of the beamlines.
+If you're just making a single copy of the book and bought a 25 sheet pack of the tear-resistatnt paper, there is no reason not to use that instead.

  * Clear acetate printer sheets were used for the undulator pull tab and for the imaging experiment overlays.